THE ULTIMATE GUIDE TO THE BEST OF MALTA

 Inside the fort is a great museum and exhibits including the maritime history of the fort, history of the mediterranean and the various empires that have influenced Malta.
 It wasn’t just the English that ruled over Malta, the Romans, Normans, Ottomans and French all ruled for a period over these islands.

-Location: Waterfront, Birgu, Malta.
-Tel.+356 2540 1800.
-Website:
+- Location: Waterfront, Birgu, Malta.
+Tel.+356 2540 1800

 Senglea

-- Gardjola Gardens best views over Valletta
+- Gardjola Gardens – best views out to Valletta

 Cospicua